 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Our obedient krishNa, who is having cloud like divine form, used the accusations of people as manure and mother’s constant advise as water, sowed the paddy seeds of desire and let it sprout in the fertile field of my big heart and made devotion to occur in there amidst huge noisy accusations of people.
+Our obedient krishNa, who is having cloud like divine form, used the accusations of people as manure and mother’s constant advise as water, sowed the paddy seeds of desire and let it sprout in the fertile field of my big heart and made (abundant ocean like) devotion to occur in there amidst huge noisy accusations of people.
 Oh friend! has such emperumAn become cruel?